Skip to main content

 What is Varizig?

-Varizig is used in adults, children, and babies (including newborn or premature infants) who could become severely ill from exposure to varicella zoster virus.
-Varizig is also for use in pregnant women.
+Varizig is used in adults and children with a weak immune system, pregnant women, and babies (including newborn or premature infants) who could become severely ill after exposure to varicella zoster virus.

-Varizig is used after exposure in people who have already come into contact with varicella virus.
-This medicine can help keep symptoms of the virus from becoming severe or life-threatening.
+Varizig is used in people who have come into contact with varicella virus.
+Varizig can help keep symptoms of the virus from becoming severe or life-threatening.

-This medicine will not treat an active infection that has already developed in the body.
+This medicine will not treat an infection that has already developed in the body.

 Varizig may also be used for purposes not listed in this medication guide.